g11x/checklistapp/README.md

 1. Bump the `versionCode` and `versionName` in the `app/build.gradle` file.
 2. Annotate any un-translated strings with `tools:ignore="MissingTranslation"` (this change won't be committed)
 3. Run the "Generate signed APK&hellip;" action in Android Studio
-  * You'll need the signing keystore and the passwords for both the store itself, and the key
+  * You'll need the signing keystore and the passwords for both the store itself and the key
 4. Test the signed APK by running `adb install app/build/outputs/apk/app-release.apk`
 5. Copy in the prod configuration with `cp app/google-services-prod.json app/google-services.json` (this change won't be committed)
 6. Upload that APK to https://play.google.com/apps/publish (there's an "APK" tab on the left)